 Based on pleadings and the PHC discussion, Phase One issues are designed to establish the need for the project by resolving basic planning assumptions and standards of review that may inform the CEQA/NEPA process.
 Such planning assumptions set forth the appropriate reliability standards, the base year, planning horizon, and the demand forecasts.
 Such planning assumptions also address the extent to which existing supply availability at Otay Mesa, and Line 1600 short-term safety compliance may help inform a need determination early in the proceeding.
-Addressing the need determination in Phase One in no way was designed to predetermine the outcome of the Commission's CEQA process, which has been ongoing concurrent with this proceeding.
+Addressing the need determination in Phase One in no way was designed to predetermine the outcome of the Commission's CEQA process.
+Should the Phase One process determine that there is need for a project that meets the project objectives, any determinations made in Phase One would be carried forward into the environmental review document, which has been ongoing concurrent with this proceeding.
 In the meantime, as directed in D.14-06-007, the Commission has delegated SED authority to oversee the safety of Line 1600 to ensure that the directives of Resolution SED-1 are carried out in a timely fashion.